yuh46/Lake-mixing/README.md

 ## Folder structure

-Source code of the turbulent diffusion model is stored in the file *TurbulentDiffusionModel*, and the example input data file is in *Inputdata*.
+Source code of the turbulent diffusion model is stored in the file *TurbulentDiffusionModel.m*, and the example input data file is in *Inputdata.xlsx*.

 ## Prerequisites